-In part 1 of our series, we covered key concepts about vendor risk management (VRM).
+In part 1 of this series, we covered key concepts about vendor risk management (VRM).
 With context on the importance of vendor risk management (VRM), subsequent articles in this series will share useful guidance on how to establish and implement a VRM program to fit your organization’s specific needs.

-Why is VRM so important?
+Let’s keep it short and simple.
 VRM is a discipline focused on mitigating vendor risks.
 The program provides visibility into the vendor relationship and offers insightful guidance on how to effectively monitor vendor performances and quality (or lack of) controls during the lifetime of the business relationship.

-The breach occurred via one of its key vendors, a sub-processor which provides customer support services to Okta’s customers.
+The breach occurred via one of its key vendors, a sub-processor that provides customer support services to Okta’s customers.
 Even though Okta reported that only 366 corporate customers were impacted (2.5% of its customer base), this is significant because thousands of companies rely on Okta to manage user authentication to networks, applications, and services.
 The vendor had access to Okta’s internal networks, ticketing system, customer listing, and customer environments in some cases.

 Regardless of the organization’s size, industry or maturity, no organization is immune from the domino effects of vendor risks.